What are the limitations of futures contracts?

 Initial Margin and Maintenance Margin: Traders are required to maintain a certain amount of funds in their trading accounts as margin to cover potential losses.
 If the value of the position falls below a certain level (maintenance margin), additional funds may need to be deposited, or the position may be liquidated.

 Limited Underlying Assets: Not all assets have futures contracts available.
-The range of underlying assets is limited to those that are actively traded, and certain markets may not be as liquid as others.
+The range of underlying assets is limited to those that are actively traded, and certain markets may not be as as others.

 Speculative Nature: Futures trading is often used for speculative purposes rather than hedging.
 Speculative trading can lead to increased market volatility and may not necessarily reflect the fundamentals of the underlying asset.